joshuadavidthomas/shadow/README.md

-# shadow
+# shdw

-A CLI tool to manage your shell aliases through symlinks.
+A CLI tool to manage your shell aliases.

 ## Requirements